Taxis in Israel

 Safety Tips for Using Taxis in Israel

-• Although rare, there have been incidents where taxi drivers attempt to overcharge unsuspecting visitors by manipulating the meter or taking unnecessarily longer routes.
+While rare, it’s important to be aware that incidents of taxi drivers attempting to overcharge visitors by manipulating the meter or taking longer routes have occurred.

-• If you suspect dishonest behavior, it’s important to note the taxi number and the driver’s ID number, along with keeping the receipt.
-These details will be necessary when addressing the issue with the taxi company or if you choose to file a police report.
+• Note Details: If you suspect an issue, immediately note the taxi number and the driver’s ID number, usually displayed inside the taxi.
+Always ask for and keep the receipt at the end of your ride.
+These details will be necessary for addressing the issue with the taxi company or in case you choose to file a police report.

 Traveling by Taxi to Remote Areas in Israel